 Tip # 4- Leave Yourself Plenty of Time

 I totaled a min-van once.
 I slid in slush and found myself hanging precariously on an embankment held up only by saplings and brush.
-A short distance from where I wrecked, another mother wrecked.
+A short distance from where I wrecked, another woman wrecked.
 I was fortunate.
 They pulled me from the wreckage alive - she was not so lucky.
 I don't know the details of her story, but I do know the roads were slushy and dangerous that day and I did not allow myself enough time to get to work in such conditions.
 The end result could have been so much worse.

 This is a simple tip regarding driving in bad weather and it's very easy - allow yourself plenty of time to travel.
 You can lift half the burden of driving in bad weather off your shoulders if you just carve out extra time to arrive to your destination safely.

 So whether driving in the snow belt or in a sudden winter storm that invades the south - when handling slippery winter roads, drive at slower speeds, practice braking carefully, increase distance between you and the car in front of you and leave yourself plenty of time.

 Hopefully, these few tips will assist you in arriving safely.